Quantum thermochemical engines: Irreversible transformations

 \subsection{Master equation}

-The master equation of the substance dynamics is derived by tracing out the bath degrees of freedom and applying the standard weak coupling limit (Born, Markov, and secular approximations with $\lambda\ll1$ but finite $\lambda^2 t$) \cite{BreuerPetruccione,BenattiFloreanini}:
+Consider the bath in the grandcanonical state and so large that it is not substantially perturbed by the interaction with the substance.
+The master equation of the substance dynamics is then derived by tracing out the bath degrees of freedom and applying the standard weak coupling regime (Born, Markov, and secular approximations \cite{BreuerPetruccione,BenattiFloreanini}: